Insurance coverage and procedures

 County extension councils are created by state statute as entities of local government and not as departments of the University of Missouri, neither councils nor council members are covered by University of Missouri liability or insurance coverage.
 But, as governmental entities, liability is limited by state statues on sovereign immunity (see http://www.moga.mo.gov/statutes/c500-599/5370000600.htm) and also as members of not-for-profit, public-serving boards (see http://www.moga.mo.gov/statutes/c500-599/5370000117.htm).

 Questions regarding a specific issue or occurrence can be directed to Callie Glascock (573-882-4522 or via email).

 General questions regarding workers compensation coverage can be directed to Tamra Robbins (573-882-7755 or via email).
 Actual reporting forms for Worker's Compensation claims can be found at the UM System Risk and Insurance Management site.

 - The university provides only excess liability coverage on personal vehicles used on university business.

 - In the event you are considered liable for such an accident, your personal automobile insurance would pay first; the university's coverage would become involved only when your policy limits are exhausted.

 Collision and liability coverage is automatically provided either by the university's self-insured program, by the university-sponsored corporate charge card or procurement card or Enterprise/National contract when used to rent the vehicle in the U.S. and Canada.

 You should decline the CDW/LDW coverages within the U.S. and Canada.

-The following kinds of vehicles rented for use, regardless of the method of payment used, if not rented from Enterprise or National domestic locations: Question for Shelly: does this mean they ARE or ARE NOT covered under university insurance?
+The following kinds of vehicles rented for use, regardless of the method of payment used, if not rented from Enterprise or National domestic locations:

 - Passenger vans with seating capacities greater than 8 persons